Neuroesthetics: Criticism

 There are several objections to researchers' attempts to reduce aesthetic experience to a set of physical or neurological laws.
 It is questionable whether the theories can capture the evocativeness or originality of individual works of art.
 Experiments performed may not account for these theories directly.
 Also, current experimentation measures a person's verbal response to how they feel about art which is often selectively filtered.
 Ramachandran suggests the use of galvanic skin response to quantify the judgment associated viewing aesthetics.
 Overall, it can be argued that there is lack of proportion between the narrow approach to art taken by researchers versus the grand claims they make for their theories.

+Additional research carries the assumption that our emotions are engaged when viewing or interacting with something related to aesthetics such as architecture, fashion or art however, the argument has been made by Alexis Makin, a researcher on visual neuroscience, that we can not yet encapsulate the neuroscience and psychological experience that occurs when having an aesthetic experience.
+Thus insinuating that we can not attribute our experience of aesthetics to that of something on the neurophysiological level.
+In negation to this, Skov and his colleagues make the argument that he emotional response elicited and the perceptual cues engaged in aesthetic experiences is enough evidence to ascertain the existence of empirical aesthetics.The majority of studies on neuroaesthetics have measured neural responses to traditional and Western art styles.
+One journal suggested rerunning these experiments using "traditional Chinese painting, Tang poetry, Chinese courtyard landscapes".
+Limiting the scope of cultural stimuli creates bias in results because factors such as familiarity may affect participant responses.

 Future directions and related fields

 Since 2005 the notion of bridging brain science and the visual arts has blossomed into a field of increasing international interest.
-In his 2008 book, Neuroarthistory: from Aristotle and Pliny to Baxandall and Zeki, Professor John Onians of the University of East Anglia considers himself to be at the forefront of the field of neural scientific biased art historical research, although such a 'history' is much shorter than Onians would have us believe.
+In his 2008 book, Neuroarthistory: from Aristotle and Pliny to Baxandall and Zeki, Professor John Onians of the University of East Anglia considers himself to be at the forefront of the field of neural scientific biased art historical research, although such a "history" is much shorter than Onians would have us believe.
 Many historical figures he deals with as precursors for neuroarthistory (Karl Marx, for example) have very little to do with modern neuroscience as it is understood today.
-Contemporary artists like Mark Stephen Smith (William Campbell Gallery, USA), Guillaume Bottazzi and others have developed extensive bodies of work mapping the convergence of brain science and painting.
+Contemporary artists like Mark Stephen Smith (William Campbell Gallery, US), Guillaume Bottazzi and others have developed extensive bodies of work mapping the convergence of brain science and painting.
 Smith's work explores fundamental visual analogies between neural function and self-expression in abstract art.
 The past decade has also seen a corresponding growth in the aesthetics of music studied from neuroscientific approaches.
 Psychological and social approaches to art help provide other theories of experience.

+Art and music therapy are two proposed clinical applications for neuroaesthetics.
+Individuals with a variety of conditions including, but not limited to, Traumatic Brain Injury (TBI), and Neurodegenerative conditions such as Parkinsons, have shown symptom improvement after many types of art therapy and art exposure.